ni/semi-test-library-dotnet/README.md

 ## Bugs / Feature Requests

-To report a bug or submit a feature request specific to the Semiconductor Test Library, use the GitHub issues page.
+To report a bug or submit a feature request specific to the Semiconductor Test Library, use the [GitHub Issues page](https://github.com/ni/semi-test-library-dotnet/issues).

 Fill in the issue template as completely as possible and we will respond as soon as we can.